 Instructions

 - Pour enough vegetable oil in the skillet or pot until it reaches 2 to 3 inches deep.
-Heat the oil to 350º F, checking it with a candy thermometer or a instant digital thermometer.
+Heat the oil over medium heat until it reaches 350º F. Check the temperature with a candy thermometer or instant digital thermometer.

-- In a medium bowl, mix Bisquick, milk, eggs, and vanilla extract together until the mixture is smooth.
-The mixture should have the consistency of cake batter and free of lumps.
+- Mix Bisquick, milk, eggs, vanilla extract (and salt, if using) in a large bowl until smooth.
+The mixture should have the smooth consistency of cake batter and is free of lumps.

 Fry the funnel cakes

 - Pour funnel cake mixture into a pastry bag or Ziplock bag and seal the top.
 If using a Ziplock bag, cut the tip from one edge of the bag (about 1/2").
-Starting in the middle of the pan or pot, squeeze the batter in a circular swirling motion, creating ribbons of batter to create a 5-inch wide funnel cake.
+Starting in the middle of the pan or pot, squeeze the batter in a circular motion by swirling the pancake batter mixture, creating ribbons of batter to create a 5-inch wide funnel cake.

 - Let the funnel cake fry until the bottom of it is golden in color, about 1 minute, then use tongs or a spatula to carefully turn it over.
 Cook the other side until it is equally golden, about 45 seconds to 60 seconds.